Obesity Medicine 2022 Spring Conference Review

 Reiterating Dr. Katie Queen’s call to action during the conference, we can all do more advocacy, especially with our state health plans.
 The statistics are shocking – less than half of state employee health plans cover anti-obesity medications.
 Let’s help get the word out on the importance of medication coverage by insurance, especially with increasingly effective medications available.
 If you haven’t already, consider joining an OMA committee, such as the advocacy committee or the outreach committee.
 We need to work on leveraging our power and expertise as medical professionals to help steer public health on obesity treatment.

 While there is a lot of work left to be done, it isn’t all work and no play at the OMA conferences, however.
 These conferences always provide ample opportunities to mingle and meet other obesity medicine providers.
-This spring conference’s much anticipated membership reception was held with a backdrop of the beautiful Georgia aquarium.
-It was quite a surreal experience, eating good food and chatting with the most welcoming and friendly group of medical professionals I’d ever met, while surrounded by tanks of exotic fishes.
-As for those looking to get more “physical”, the morning walk and fun run, led by former OMA presidents Drs.
-Deborah Horn and Craig Primack, were unmissable activities.
-They were also great ways to see Atlanta, almost like getting private tours of the downtown region (including sights like the Centennial Olympic Park, Mercedes Benz Stadium and CNN center).
+This spring conference’s much-anticipated membership reception was held with a backdrop of the beautiful Georgia aquarium.
+It was quite a surreal experience, eating good food and chatting with the most welcoming and friendly group of medical professionals I’d ever met while surrounded by tanks of exotic fish.
+As for those looking to get more “physical,” the morning walk and fun run, led by former OMA presidents Drs.
+Deborah Horn and Craig Primack were unmissable activities.
+They were also great ways to see Atlanta, almost like getting private tours of the downtown region (including sights like the Centennial Olympic Park, Mercedes Benz Stadium and CNN Center).

 With every OMA conference I go to, I always leave feeling invigorated and brimming with new ideas to bring back to my patients – Atlanta is no exception.